YaroslavChibuk/LearningExercises/README.md

    objects in a superclass, but allows subclasses to alter the type of objects that will be created.

 -- Entity Framework Core Demo

+-- The maximum clique problem is a classic NP-hard problem in graph theory.